pluginsGLPI/datainjection/README.md

 It allows to create models of injection for a future re-use.
 It's been created in order to:

-- import datas coming from others asset management softwares
+- import data coming from others asset management softwares
 - inject electronic delivery forms

 Data to be imported using the plugins are: